core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## EDHOC Option {#edhoc-option}

 This section defines the EDHOC Option.
-The option is used in a CoAP request, to signal that the request payload conveys both an EDHOC message_3 and OSCORE protected data, combined together.
+The option is used in a CoAP request, to signal that the request payload conveys both an EDHOC message_3 and OSCORE-protected data, combined together.

 The EDHOC Option has the properties summarized in {{fig-edhoc-option}}, which extends Table 4 of {{RFC7252}}.
 The option is Critical, Safe-to-Forward, and part of the Cache-Key.
 The option MUST occur at most once and is always empty.
 If any value is sent, the value is simply ignored.
 The option is intended only for CoAP requests and is of Class U for OSCORE {{RFC8613}}.